Eudialyte a Complicated Mineral

 Eudialyte grades 5 to 5½ on Mohs scale of mineral hardness and when available tends to be used as a lapidary material.
 Fine specimens are sought after by mineral dealers and collectors.

-Both photos are clickable and will redirect to the original image.
-The eudialyte at the top of the page comes from Nyorkpakhk Mountain, north of the Vuonemmiok River, west central Kola Peninsula in the far north west of Russia.
-Photo; James St. John.
+Both our photos of the mineral eudialyte are clickable and redirect to the original full size image.
+The mineral at the top of the page comes from Nyorkpakhk Mountain, north of the Vuonemmiok River, west central Kola Peninsula in the far north west of Russia.
+Photo courtesy of James St. John.

 Our Collection of Eudialyte